ctrabold/workstation/README.md

 # workstation

-An approach to configure my dev workstation while learning ansible.
+An approach to configure my dev workstation while learning [Ansible](http://www.ansible.com/).
 Very much WIP

 My goal is to reduce the manual steps when installing my Macbook and Ubuntu machine to a minimum.

 Because it's boring.

-I also use this repo to document my experience with Ansible.
+I also use this repo to document my experience with [Ansible](http://www.ansible.com/).

 Because it's fun.